limitlessloop/vets.gov-status/scripts/migration_status/DVP.md

 ### (Pre-Intake) Modernization and Decommission Planning
 Task                                              | Status   | Comments (only if yellow or red)
 ------------                                      | -------- | -------------
-Identify VA application owner                     | Green     | Need to identify application owner (Tim is PM) Initial cloud suitability 6 questions completed   |  N/A    | Ken/Intake team have not yet deployed these in VIPR intake process
+Identify VA application owner                     | Yellow     | Need to identify application owner (Tim is PM) Initial cloud suitability 6 questions completed   |  N/A    | Ken/Intake team have not yet deployed these in VIPR intake process
 ITOPs to review if "obsolete" system based on usage     | N/A     | Not applicable because this is a new system ECSO Migration wave planning started              | Complete    |  Wave 1